annr/a11y-index-card/README.md

-# Accessibility Index Card v2
+# Accessibility Index Card v3

-1. Content is logically organized even with styling off
+1. **Content is logically organized**, and uses appropriate HTML tags

-2. Site can be operated with different devices (screen reader, keyboard, touch...)
+2. Site **can be used with different devices**; screen reader, keyboard, touch screen...

+3. **Content is legible**; it has sufficient contrast, is resizable, and information is not conveyed by color alone

-3. Visual and audio content is consumable by those who can’t see or hear
+4. Users who **can’t see or hear can use** the site

-4. Elements have sufficient contrast and are distinguishable

-5. Site is easy to navigate and indicates where you are (skip links, focus state)
+5. Site is **easy to navigate** and the design is consistent throughout

-6. Animations are used conservatively. prefers-reduce-motion is supported

-7. Site helps users avoid error states, and recover from errors
+6. Site **helps users avoid error states**, and recover from errors

+7. **Users can override** auto-playing media, animations, and time limits on actions

-8. Site uses the shortest, sufficiently descriptive text possible
+8. Site uses the shortest, sufficiently **descriptive text** possible

-9. Design is consistent throughout; form fields, navigation...etc are consistent
+## Version notes

+I plan to use each of these main points as chapters in an accessibility guide I'm developing for my company.
+This version of the Accessibility Index Card moves towards distilling the points into chapter headings or labels.

+This version incorporates feedback from an accessibility guru friend of mine.
+Thanks B!

 ## Thoughts